Skip to main content

 πŸ“ Ready to use in Tours, Tooltips, Embeddables, Microsurveys, Launchers

-βš™οΈ Available for content & media
+πŸ“ Available for content & media

-Can I show Experience content in different languages?
+Can I show Experiences in different languages?

-There are three ways to show an Experience with different content for different groups of people:
+As Experience content is ever-changing and personal to each app, there are several ways to show an Experience with different content for different users:

 πŸ§‘β€πŸ’Ό Admins can configure Localization (if Roles are enabled).